bushbaby/ember-leaflet-gesture-handling/README.md

 It will be enabled by default after installation.

-Disbaling or reconfiguration can be done it in your application configuration in config/environment.js:
+Disabling or further reconfiguration can be done via the application configuration (config/environment.js).

 ```json
 ENV['leafletGestureHandling'] = {